 There are various things that can affect the health and survival rate of your bees.
 The list can include moisture, extreme fluctuations in temperature, invasion by rodents, and an infestation of mites.
 Indeed, a mite infestation is especially serious and can wipe out an entire colony of bees if left untreated.
 Fortunately, mites can be treated and eradicated before too much damage has been done.
-So the question you are now probably asking yourself right now is, ‘how do I know if my bees have mites?’
+So the question you are now probably asking yourself right now is, ‘how do I know if my hives are affected, and if they are when should I treat my bees for mites?’
 In this article, I will discuss how you can spot mites and what to do if your hive does have them.

 Does Your Beehive have Mites?

 There are two types of mites that can affect beehives in the U.S. – tracheal mites and Varroa mites.
 Both can devastate entire bee colonies, so their presence in a hive is a very serious matter.

 Tracheal mites get into the breathing tubes of young bees and can cause difficulty breathing.
 The mated female mites will then pass from one bee to another.
 This actually means that an infestation of tracheal mites is usually much worse in the winter when bees are clustered together to keep warm.
 You might be glad to find out that most bees in the U.S. are resistant to tracheal mites and it is rare for these to decimate a full colony.

 Spotting tracheal mites can be tricky for a couple of reasons.
 First of all, they cannot be seen by the naked eye, and secondly the symptoms of an infestation are similar to other problems.
 The only tangible way to determine the presence of tracheal mites is to slice the thorax of a dead bee and examine the tissue under a microscope.